experiment-games/experiment-source/README.md

 called "Experiment".
 It is a multiplayer mod that is based on the Source SDK 2013.
 &raquo; [🕹 Read more about Experiment in the Garry's Mod gamemode repository](https://github.com/luttje/experiment-redux)

-However an alternative idea that arose during development is that Experiment could be used as a platform for creating Source Engine mods.
+However during development an alternative idea that arose: that Experiment could be used as a platform for creating Source Engine mods.
 This would allow developers to create their own mods based on the Source SDK 2013, but without writing C++.
 Instead mods could be created with Lua scripting and other features not present